(Carnaval parade in Rio)

 (Carnaval revelers in Cologne, Germany)

 [Sidenote: In 2009 we visited Cologne to see what all the fuss was about.
 Although there were some amazing costumes and hilarious parades, it was cold and rainy and just... icky.
 But that could be because Cologne itself is a bit of an odd city.
 Much of it was razed during the World Wars and the structures built afterwards are not exactly easy on the eyes.
 It's basically concrete, accented with concrete and topped off with more concrete.
 You can imagine how gorgeous it is in the rain.
-Shockingly, we have not been back. ]
+Shockingly, we have not been back. ](Celebrating Carnaval in Cologne, 2009.
+We started the morning off with more wigs but they were ruined in the rain...)

 Now, if Rio's celebration is the "most feathery" and Venice's is the "most masked" and Cologne's is the "most gray and miserable" then Belgium's own Binche Carnival is easily the "most bizarre."
 In the world.